The Mole (American TV series) season 6: Episode 6

 The group begin chained together in an empty building.
-Every ten minutes, a cage opens, and one candidate can take the key inside and unlock themselves from the chain each time.
-If all seven candidates unlock themselves, then $20,000 is added to the pot.
-However, next to the key is also an exemption; if any player takes the exemption, they claim it for themselves, no money is earned, and any contestants still chained must spend the night in the building.
+Every ten minutes, a cage opens, and one contestant can take the key inside and unlock themselves from the chain each time.
+If all seven contestants unlock themselves, then $20,000 is added to the pot.
+However, next to the key is also an Exemption; if any player takes the Exemption, they claim it for themselves, no money is earned, and any contestants still chained must spend the night in the building.

-Kesi was chosen first to approach the cage and took the exemption, claiming it for herself, meaning no money was earned for the pot.
+Kesi was chosen first to approach the cage and took the Exemption, claiming it for herself, meaning no money was earned for the pot.